Making an OIA Request

 Publishing responses

-From 1 February 2019 the BSA may proactively release information in accordance with the Government’s commitment to the Open Government Partnership National Action Plan.
-This includes publishing our responses to requests for information under the OIA.
+The BSA may proactively release information in line with the Government’s commitment to the Open Government Partnership National Action Plan.
+This includes publishing our responses to OIA requests.

-The requestor's name and address will be removed where the requestor is a natural person.
+The requester's name and address will be removed where the requester is an individual.

-- information we have decided to withhold on OIA grounds
+• information we’ve decided to withhold on OIA grounds.

-We reserve the right to decide which responses we will publish and why.
+We reserve the right to decide which responses we’ll publish, and why.